johnclawrence/OSUDatacore/CMS SAF/APR DRG/readme.md

 Step 1, you open the command line
-Step 2, you navigate (CD) to the folder that has the data you want to get DRGs for (as well as the other files from the zip) Step 3, you execute the following code testapr.exe aprlim.dll ..\gapr_v380.ctl ..\umap.ctl ..\testdata2.txt 0 > somepath/filename.txt | ThatSamesomepath/filename.txt
+Step 2, you navigate (CD) to the folder that has the data you want to get DRGs for (as well as the other files from the zip) Step 3, you execute the following code testapr.exe aprlim.dll ..\gapr_v380.ctl ..\umap.ctl ..\testdata2.txt 0 > type somepath/filename.txt | ThatSamesomepath/filename.txt

 What you're doing before the > is executing the commandline operation What you're doing after the > is saving the output to the commandline to a text file.